briansmith/ring/API-CONVENTIONS.md

 If documented to output a *newly-allocated* object or a *reference* or *copy* of one, the caller is responsible for releasing the object when it is done.

 By convention, functions named `get0` return non-owning pointers.
-Functions name `new` or `get1` return owning pointers.
+Functions named `new` or `get1` return owning pointers.
 Functions named `set0` take ownership of arguments.
 Functions named `set1` do not.
 They typically take a reference or make a copy internally.
 These names originally referred to the effect on a reference count, but the convention applies equally to non-reference-counted types.

 API documentation may also describe more complex obligations.
 For instance, an object may borrow a pointer for longer than the duration of a single function